 On July 16, 1969, Armstrong, along with fellow astronauts Buzz Aldrin and Michael Collins, blasted off at NASA’s Kennedy Space Center in Florida on a journey to the moon.
-Four days later, while Collins helmed the command module, Armstrong and Aldrin landed Apollo 11’s lunar module, Eagle, on the moon, making history as the first humans to set foot on the lunar surface.
+Four days later, while Collins helmed the command module, Armstrong and Aldrin landed Apollo 11’s lunar module, Eagle, on the moon, making history as the first humans to set food its surface.

-In honor of this historic event’s anniversary, we thought we’d let you in on a little secret about the Apollo 11 landing: Nyalic was there.
-That’s right, our high-performance, hard-coat resin was developed specifically to protect the interior of the spacecraft from the extreme conditions of outer space.
-And not only did we make it to the moon; we beat out 300 other formulas for the opportunity to do so.
+In honor of this historic event’s 50th anniversary, here’s a little secret about the Apollo 11 landing: Nyalic was there.
+Our high-performance, hard-coat resin was developed to specifically protect the interior of the spacecraft from the extreme conditions of outer space.
+Not only did we make it to the moon, we beat out 300 other formulas for the opportunity to do so.

-“They needed it to be lightweight,” explained Skip Hawkins, CEO of Nyalic.
-“The weight limit on a spacecraft is limited.
-They also needed it to be clear so that they could see beneath it, they needed it to protect against corrosion, and they needed something that could withstand some pretty significant temperature changes.”
+“The coating needed to be lightweight as the weight maximum on a spacecraft is limited,” explains Skip Hawkins, CEO of Nyalic.
+“The coating also needed to be clear so they could see beneath it, protect against corrosion, and something that could withstand significant temperature changes.”

-During the development of the Apollo space capsule, North American Rockwell solicited chemical companies and independent chemists to create a protective coating for extruded aluminum and magnesium components of the spacecraft.
+During development of the Apollo space capsule, North American Rockwell solicited chemical companies and independent chemists to create a protective coating for the spacecraft.
 Rockwell subjected over 300 different coatings to a battery of tests to determine which one would best meet its performance parameters.
 Nyalic came out on top.